 The Big Thicket Association operates the Field Research Station & Learning Center under an agreement with Big Thicket National Preserve and Rice University.

 The facility includes a small laboratory, library, classroom, kitchen, dining area and showers.
 Washer and dryer are available for laundry.
 Audiovisual equipment is available, including a monitor, VCR and slide projector, and computer and overhead projectors.
 (Overnight lodging within the FRSLC is no longer allowed.
 See Rules below)

 Hazardous materials notice: If you bring anything to the Field Research Station & Learning Center (FRSLC) considered a hazardous material for research purposes within the facility or in the field, they must be removed from the FRSLC when you leave.
 See OSHA's Hazardous Materials List.

-FIELD RESEARCH STATION ACTIVITIES are cancelled at least through October 30, 2020 in consideration of our community and according to the guidelines issued by the National Park Service and the Big Thicket Preserve.
+FIELD RESEARCH STATION ACTIVITIES are cancelled until further notice in consideration of our community and according to the guidelines issued by the National Park Service and the Big Thicket Preserve.
 Call for information on limited use of facilites.

 View the current reservations to determine availability of the FRSLC.

 Individuals and/or groups who wish to stay overnight in the facility shall provide a tangible benefit to the Preserve.
 Examples of activities that meet this criterion include performance of inventories, monitoring and/or research that improves our understanding of the Big Thicket region; curriculum-based educational activities that teach students about the resources and values of the Big Thicket region; and volunteer projects that enhance the resources and values of the Preserve.